weacw/FeaturePointMatchServing/README.md

 # Feature Point Match Serving

+> Do not use for commercial projects, please obtain our authorization if necessary.

 It is further developed based on the Opencv ORB detector.
 It gives the ability to match in the cloud.

 # http_server.py and tcp_server.py?